ffraenz/private-composer-installer/README.md

 [![Coverage Status](https://coveralls.io/repos/github/ffraenz/private-composer-installer/badge.svg?branch=master)](https://coveralls.io/github/ffraenz/private-composer-installer?branch=master)
 [![Packagist downloads](https://img.shields.io/packagist/dt/ffraenz/private-composer-installer.svg?maxAge=3600)](https://packagist.org/packages/ffraenz/private-composer-installer)

-[Composer](https://getcomposer.org/) plugin trying to solve the problem of referencing private package URLs within `composer.json` and `composer.lock`.
+This is a [Composer](https://getcomposer.org/) plugin offering a way to reference private package URLs within `composer.json` and `composer.lock`.
 It outsources sensitive dist URL parts (license keys, tokens) into environment variables or a `.env` file typically ignored by version control.
 This repository is inspired by [acf-pro-installer](https://github.com/PhilippBaschke/acf-pro-installer).

 ## Quick overview

-- When installing or updating a package, the dist URL `{%version}` placeholder gets replaced by the version set in the package.
-When the placeholder is not present, a version hash is added to the end of the dist URL to force the re-download.
+- When installing or updating a package, the dist URL `{%VERSION}` placeholder gets replaced by the version set in the package.
 The versioned dist URL is added to `composer.lock`.
-- Just before downloading the package, `{%XYZ}` formatted placeholders get replaced by their corresponding env variables in the dist URL.
+- Before downloading the package, `{%VARIABLE}` formatted placeholders get replaced by their corresponding env variables in the dist URL.
 Env vars will never be stored inside `composer.lock`.
+- If an env variable is not set for the given placeholder the plugin trys to read it from the `.env` file using [vlucas/phpdotenv](https://github.com/vlucas/phpdotenv).
+If it can't be resolved a `MissingEnvException` gets thrown.
-- Package dist URLs with no `{%XYZ}` formatted placeholders get ignored by this plugin.
+- Package dist URLs with no `{%VARIABLE}` formatted placeholders get ignored by this plugin.
-- When an environment variable required by a placeholder is not set, the `.env` file gets loaded using the [vlucas/phpdotenv](https://github.com/vlucas/phpdotenv) package.
-- When a placeholder cannot be fullfilled, a `MissingEnvException` gets thrown.
-- This installer is not WordPress specific.
-WordPress plugins can be installed using the package type `wordpress-plugin` in conjunction with the `composer/installers` installer.

 ## Examples

-### Generic private package
+### Arbitrary private package

 Add the desired private package to the `repositories` field inside `composer.json`.
 In this example the entire dist URL of the package will be replaced by an environment variable.
-Find more about composer repositories in the [composer docs](https://getcomposer.org/doc/05-repositories.md#repositories).
+Find more about composer repositories in the [composer documentation](https://getcomposer.org/doc/05-repositories.md#repositories).

 ```json
 {